Exawind/amr-wind/README.md

 the code on high-performance computing (HPC) systems will also need MPI libraries installed on their system.
-The code can also be compiled using MPI+X, where X can be OpenMP for CPU shared memory parallelism, CUDA to target NVIDIA GPUs, HIP for AMD GPUs, or DPC++ for Intel GPUs.
+The code can also be compiled using MPI+X, where X can be OpenMP for CPU shared memory parallelism, CUDA to target NVIDIA GPUs, ROCM for AMD GPUs, or SyCL for Intel GPUs.

 ### Contributing, reporting bugs, and requesting help